This Day In Writing History

 "An author ought to write for the youth of his own generation, the critics of the next, and the schoolmaster of ever afterwards." - F. Scott Fitzgerald

-Today's video features the original theatrical trailer for the sadly lost 1926 silent film adaptation of F. Scott Fitzgerald's classic novel, The Great Gatsby.
+Today's video features a complete reading of F. Scott Fitzgerald's classic novel, The Great Gatsby.
 Enjoy!